 MOD EUR/16A1/12

-9 1.7 a) These Regulations recognize the right of any Member, subject to national law and should it decide to do so, to require that administrations and private operating agencies, which operate in its territory and provide an international telecommunication service to the public, be authorized by that Member.
+9 1.7 a) These Regulations recognize the right of any Member State, subject to national law , to require that recognized operating agencies, which operate in its territory and provide an international telecommunication service to the public, be authorized by that Member State.

 Reasons: The ITRs may only indirectly apply to recognısed operatıng agencıes.